Corbin Carroll Player Props: Diamondbacks vs. Dodgers

 - The Dodgers gave up the sixth-fewest home runs in baseball (152 total, 0.9 per game).

-- Urias makes his first start of the season for the Dodgers.
+- The 25-year-old righty started and threw four innings when he last appeared on Thursday, Sept.
+22 against the Arizona Diamondbacks.

-- The 26-year-old lefty started and threw five innings in his last appearance on Wednesday, Oct.
-12 against the San Diego Padres.
+- Over his six appearances last season he compiled a 2-3 record, had a 4.80 ERA, and a 1.2 WHIP.

 © 2023 Data Skrive.
 All rights reserved.